 Also of interest is that Jasper has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Jasper in 2010 was $20,887, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,548 for a family of four.
+The per capita income in Jasper in 2010 was $22,036, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
+This equates to an annual income of $88,144 for a family of four.
 However, Jasper contains both very wealthy and poor people as well.

 The most common language spoken in Jasper is English.
 Other important languages spoken here include African languages and Hebrew.